oyeabhijit/yolo-obj-detection/README.md

 # YOLO (You Only Look Once) Object Detection Project

 This project was done with the help of Darknet's YOLO repo, which helps to train and test custom models.
+Find this [link](https://youtu.be/04bXj-xOJkQ) for compilation video.

 ## Resource Links:
 * **Darknet Website:** https://pjreddie.com/darknet/